matlink/gplaycli/README.md

 # gplay-cli
 Google Play Downloader via Command line, based on https://codingteam.net/project/googleplaydownloader See package Readme for python modules to install.

 GPlayCli is a command line tool to search, install, update Android applications from the Google Play Store.
-The main goal was to be able to run this script with a cronjob, in order to update an F-Droid server instance automatically.
+The main goal was to be able to run this script with a cronjob, in order to automatically update an F-Droid server instance.

 	$ ./gplay-cli.py
 	usage: gplay-cli.py [-h] [-y] [-s SEARCH] [-n NUMBER] [-d AppID [AppID ...]]